^

 The main indications for the use of drugs that help cope with nasal congestion (in the form of a spray) are the following diseases:

-1. Runny nose with cold or flu.
+1. Runny nose due to a cold or flu.

 2. Sinusitis (diseases of the nasal sinuses, including sinusitis).